vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Embeds/Variables/Serialized Prefab References.md

-By defining a serialized field in your class scope you can define an instance to refer to elsewhere in the class.
+Defining a serialized field in a class scope allows that instance to be referred to in the class.
 The field must be marked with [SerializeField](https://docs.unity3d.com/ScriptReference/SerializeField.html):
 <<Code/Variables/Prefab Reference.rtf>>